The Farmer's Daughter (1947 film): Cast

 In addition, Gus Stavros appears as a background extra in the film.

 Production

 Because of rumors that Joseph Cotten and Ingrid Bergman were having an affair, Bergman was replaced by Loretta Young.

 Reception

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 100% based on eight reviews, with an average rating of 7.10/10.
+On Rotten Tomatoes, The Farmer's Daughter currently holds an approval rating of 100% based on eight reviews, with an average rating of 7.10/10.